Category: Is Guilin Worth Visiting?

 The famous Li River cruise goes from Guilin to Yangshuo—a 4-hour boat ride that costs 200-350 RMB depending on which class of ticket you buy.
 Chinese tour groups love it because you sit in an air-conditioned boat, staff serve you tea, and you can see the karst scenery from the water.

-But here’s why the boat ride is underwhelming:
+It’s really not bad, but here’s why the boat ride is underwhelming:

 You’re seeing the scenery from far away, on a noisy motorboat, unable to stop or explore.
 It’s scenic, sure.
 But you’re watching a landscape scroll by like a very slow, very expensive Windows screensaver.